scriptingislife/graylog-content-pack-nginx-syslog/README.md

 This content pack supports the NGINX syslog feature.
 It only requires modification of the nginx.conf file.
 There are no bells and whistles.
 The goal is to start logging as quickly as possible.

-To create this content pack I modified the [nginx + Docker](https://marketplace.graylog.org/addons/d81a73dd-79bf-4a1f-bb76-89e9a3df6b11) content pack by modifying the extractors and `nginx.conf` file and removing all other Graylog components like dashboards.
+To create this content pack I modified the [nginx + Docker](https://marketplace.graylog.org/addons/d81a73dd-79bf-4a1f-bb76-89e9a3df6b11) content pack by changing the extractors to pipeline rules, modifying the `nginx.conf` file, and removing all other Graylog components like dashboards.

 More details can be found in my blog post [NGINX Logs to Graylog - Quick and Dirty](https://scriptingis.life/NGINX-Syslog-Graylog/).